jao45gg/jao45gg/README.md

 ### Hello World, I'm João  👋

-## I'm a Software Engineering Student at Driven Education and Production Engineering at UFMG !
+## I'm a Software Engineering Student at Driven Education and System Engineering at UFMG !
 - ✍ You can find my projects in my [portfolio]
 - 🌱 I just completed the front-end on my course and i'm now studying back-end
 - ⚡ Fun fact: i speak 2 languages, but i'm looking for more ! ( Portuguese and English (not fluent) )